Teach With Us

 Qualifications

-You will need to have teaching experience, a high-speed internet connection, and the ability to teach virtually using multiple tech devices with ease.
+You will need to have teaching experience, a high-speed internet connection, the ability to teach virtually using multiple tech devices with ease, and live in the US.

-You will need to provide your own computer, internet, and Zoom license (1st year).
+You will need to provide your own computer, internet, and Zoom license.
 We will provide SpellRead™ teaching materials.
-We will train you to teach the program virtually and support you as you teach!
+We will train you to teach the program and support you as you teach!

-We take care of recruiting, evaluating, and invoicing students.
+We take care of recruiting, evaluating, assessing, and invoicing students.

 No papers to grade!
 No work to take home after teaching!
 We pay you for the time that you teach as well as the time to plan the lesson.